Virtues and DeVices: The 7 Deadly Digital Sins

 Digital distraction is, by definition, inattention to the reality around you caused by a fixation with your digital device.
 It has a wide range of consequences, including walking into street poles, car accidents and marriages ending in divorce.

-Research has shown that drivers engaged in texting while driving are eight times more likely to be involved in a crash, and any type of mobile phone use increases the risk of an accident fourfold.
+Research has shown that drivers who text while driving are eight times more likely to be involved in a crash, and any type of mobile phone use increases the risk of an accident fourfold.

-The transport authority in our country has a confronting ad running on TV about the danger of driver distraction, and their tagline is “Know the distance of distraction”.
-I like the phrase – “the distance of distraction” because it doesn’t only apply to driving.
+The transport authority in our country has a confronting ad running on TV about the danger of driver distraction.
+Their tagline is “Know the distance of distraction.”
+I like the phrase “the distance of distraction” because it doesn’t only apply to driving.
 Digital distraction can create a kind of emotional distance between you and those you love.

 Someone once said that Social Media platforms like Facebook, Instagram, Snapchat and Twitter are “weapons of mass distraction”.
 I think that’s true, and, like regular weapons, they can do a lot of damage.